stnamjef/SPINN/README.md

 #### 0. If you're using Google Colab, just run the code

 #### 1. Install Docker and NVIDIA Container Toolkit
-* Please follow the official [document](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for installation
+* Please follow the official [document](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker) for installation.
 * If you already installed both of them, please skip this part.

 #### 2. Build the docker image